fabian-mugrauer/SPX-Industry-Momentum/README.md

 Data
 ==============================

-Bloomberg Data (namely Total Returns of the SPX, SPX Sectors, SPX Industry Groups as well as the the risk free return (yield of 3 month generic US T-bills)) are provided and will be loaded from a [csv file](data/raw/Bloomberg_Download.csv).
+Bloomberg data (namely Total Returns of the SPX, SPX Sectors, SPX Industry Groups as well as the the risk free return (yield of 3 month generic US T-bills)) are provided and will be loaded from a [csv file](data/raw/Bloomberg_Download.csv).
 The data is only to be used for academic research and not to be commercialized.

 Should you have acccess to a BLoomberg Terminal, updating the data is straight forward: